On the large-scale geometry of graph braid groups via cubical structures: Abstract

 \section{Abstract}

-We investigate the large-scale geometry of graph braid groups \(\bbB_n(\graf)\) using the cubical structure of their discrete configuration spaces \(UD_n(\graf)\).
-First, we give a complete classification of when a graph \(n\)-braid group is free, using only cubical methods and without appealing to discrete Morse theory.
+We study the large-scale geometry of graph braid groups \(\mathbb{B}_n(\mathsf{\Gamma})\), viewed as the fundamental groups of discrete configuration spaces \(UD_n(\mathsf{\Gamma})\), which are special cube complexes in the sense of Haglund--Wise.
+Exploiting this cubical structure, we relate hyperbolicity, undistorted surface subgroups, and group-theoretic decompositions.
+As a consequence, we obtain a complete classification of when \(\mathbb{B}_n(\mathsf{\Gamma})\) is quasi-isometric to a free group via a purely geometric argument independent of discrete Morse theory.

-We then focus on graph \(2\)-braid groups and study the square complex \(UD_2(\graf)\), which is special in the sense of Haglund--Wise, via its maximal product subcomplexes and intersection complex introduced in \cite{Oh22}.
-Under natural connectivity and embeddedness assumptions, we show that the union \(UP_2(\graf)\) of maximal product subcomplexes of \(UD_2(\graf)\) captures essential quasi-isometry information of \(\bbB_2(\graf)\), the fundamental group of \(UD_2(\graf)\).

-Applying this framework to an infinite family of graphs, we obtain infinitely many graph \(2\)-braid groups that are quasi-isometric to right-angled Artin groups and infinitely many that are not, extending the examples of \cite{Oh22}, and we indicate new phenomena in relative hyperbolicity.
+We then focus on graph $2$-braid groups.
+Using maximal product subcomplexes of \(UD_2(\mathsf{\Gamma})\) and the intersection complex introduced in \cite{Oh22}, we show that, under natural assumptions, their union captures essential quasi-isometry information about \(\mathbb{B}_2(\mathsf{\Gamma})\).
+As applications, we construct infinitely many graph $2$-braid groups that are quasi-isometric to right-angled Artin groups and infinitely many that are not, extending \cite{Oh22}, and we exhibit new phenomena in relative hyperbolicity.

 \subjclass[2020]{20F65, 20F36, 20F67, 57M60} \keywords{Graph braid group, quasi-isometry, intersection complex}